mhashim6/blog/content/posts/rings_of_power.md

 > - Comments from the creators that promise current day topics from the US will be addressed in the show

 Tolkien did once say:
-> _"Evil is not capable of creating anything new, it can only distort and destroy what has been invented or made by the forces of good."_
+> _Evil is not capable of creating anything new, it can only distort and destroy what has been invented or made by the forces of good._